jiyeow/jiyeow_web/README.md

 - I stare at computer screen and drink too much coffee when I am working inside. <br>
 - I enjoy building stuff (woodworking) and fixing stuff (my car) in my garage. <br>
 - I obsess with camping, hiking, biking, skiing, fishing, canoeing, and snorkelling. <br>
-- I am stuck in Ames (just kidding - I learned to love Ames and the people I met). <br>
-- I look forward to next adventures and challenges in a new city. <br>
+- I look forward to the next adventures and challenges in a new city/country. <br>

 Insert resume here; Insert links to LinkedIn, Google Scholar, Research gate, etc. here